herod2k/olkb_planck_workman/README.md

 - Moved CTRL to the bottom left
 - Moved LEFT ALT on the left of LWR and put FN and OS between them
 - Added right CTRL on keypress on the right arrow
-- Changed BL Cycle for left Shift + left CTRL on hold and Menu on tap
+- Changed BL Cycle for left Shift + left CTRL on hold and delete on tap

 The rest of the configuration follows the default structure